cilium/cilium/Documentation/concepts/ipam/eni.rst

 .. code-block:: go

-      min(AvailableOnSubnet, min(AvailableOnENI, NeededAddresses + spec.eni.max-above-watermark))
+      min(AvailableOnSubnet, min(AvailableOnENI, NeededAddresses + spec.ipam.max-above-watermark))

-This means that the number of IPs allocated in a single allocation cycle can be less than what is required to fulfill ``spec.eni.pre-allocate``.
+This means that the number of IPs allocated in a single allocation cycle can be less than what is required to fulfill ``spec.ipam.pre-allocate``.

 In order to allocate the IPs, the method ``AssignPrivateIpAddresses`` of the EC2 service API is called.
 When no more ENIs are available meeting the above